mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 ### ExecuteReader

 This connection extension method is use to execute a SQL statement query from the database in fast-forward access.
-It returns an `IEnumerable` object with `dynamic` or `object` type as its generic type.
+It returns a `System.Data.IDataReader` object.

 Below are the parameters: